To those squeamish at the sight of a snake, snake identification can be especially important in those times one crosses paths with a snake.

 The presence of rear fangs and a very mild venom sometimes qualifies a few Colurbridae species such as Lyre snakes as venomous snakes.
 They represent a small proportion of the country’s approximately 250 total snake species and subspecies.

-Pit Vipers are the largest group of venomous snakes.
-Three genera, covering about forty species of rattlesnakes, copperheads and cottonmouths, inhabit various areas of the United States.
+Pit Vipers, the largest group of venomous snakes, divide into three genera, covering about forty species of rattlesnakes, copperheads and cottonmouths.

 Rattlesnake identification can be a bit tricky because rattlesnake diversity translates into species with substantially different body patterns.
 Diamondback species, for example, have dark, diamond shaped patterns along the length of the body.
 That makes for difficult species identification.